cfenollosa/dsl-libretto50ct/README.md

 Use your main Linux box to partition the hard drive.
 Disk Utility works well, but I used cfdisk.

-The tutorial then notices that the last 32MB of the disk space are used for the Libretto's hardware Hibernate feature.
+The tutorial then notes that the last 32MB of the disk space are used for the Libretto's hardware Hibernate feature.
 I followed his partition table suggestions completely.
 Just in case his page is down, do this: